OpenSDN-io/docs/tungsten-fabric-operator/testing-and-debugging-opensdn-operator.rst

 vhost0 Interface
 ~~~~~~~~~~~~~~~~

-vRouter operates via vhost0 interface which is virtual interface that applies Tungsten Fabric rules to a traffic that goes throught the node.
+vRouter operates via vhost0 interface which is virtual interface that applies OpenSDN rules to a traffic that goes throught the node.
 Every node should have vhost0 interface with IP address assigned from physical interface (the one that receives the traffic).
 To check whether vhost0 interface exists run :command:`ip address`.
 In list of interfaces there should be vhost0 interface with IP address assigned.